 Externship and clinical facilities may require the school to follow drug-screening requirements including unannounced screening prior to working with patients.
 Concorde reserves the right to conduct random drug screening at any time throughout the program.
 Drug Screening results are confidential, and are evaluated on a pass/fail basis.
-Students failing the screening will immediately be withdrawn from the school.
-A student may request a retest at his or her own expense if s/he believes the screening resulted in a false positive.
-The rescreening must consist of an observed urine test within 24 hours at a facility directed by Concorde.
+Students failing the final screening that is reviewed by the Medical Revew Officer will immediately be withdrawn from the school.
+A student may request a retest at his or her own expense if they believe the screening resulted in a false positive.
+The rescreening must consist of an observed urine test within 48 hours at a facility directed by Concorde.
 If the retest is negative the student may remain in school.
 If the results of the retest are diluted, adulterated, and/or a substituted reading, it will be considered "flagged" and will be considered a failed test.

 A student withdrawn for a failed drug screening has one opportunity to be eligible to apply for readmission into the school and program of study under the following conditions: Prior to readmission, a drug screening must be taken at the direction of the school and paid for by the student.
-If the drug screening is negative and the student meets all conditions of the Readmission section of this catalog then the student will be approved to re-enter into the school and program.
+If the drug screening is negative and the student meets all conditions of the Readmission section of this catalog, then the student may be approved to re-enter into the school and program.
 If the drug screening is positive, the student will be prohibited from reentering the school and program at any time in the future.
 Any subsequent violation of the drug policy after readmission will result in immediate dismissal.